 A variety of assessment methods are used throughout the programme.

-BBB + GCSE French grade B or evidence of linguistic ability in another language.
+ABB including A-level French grade B or AS-level French grade B or GCSE French grade B/6 or evidence of linguistic ability in another language.

 Applications are dealt with centrally by the Admissions and Access Service rather than by individual University Schools.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.